 - Laminar-flow shower heads use individual streams of water.
 They can be more expensive than aerating shower heads, but they’re ideal for use in humid climates because they create less steam and mist.

 The flow rates of most water-saving shower heads range from 1.5 to 2 GPM.
 Before you run out and buy the lowest-flow shower head you can find, however, think first about your home’s water pressure.
-The EPA flow rates assume a water pressure of 80 pounds per square inch (PSI).
+The Environmental Protection Agency flow rates assume a water pressure of 80 pounds per square inch (PSI).
 If the water pressure in your home is lower than that, a low-flow shower head may not be the best option for you.
 Residences with very low water pressure might benefit from a high-pressure shower head instead.

 Most shower heads on the market feature a variety of spray settings that emit water in different patterns.
 These settings can be changed by an adjustment ring or lever on the edge of the shower head.